Greetings, readers! I’ve got a treat for you today: I’m focusing on healthier Halloween snacks Recipe for your holiday parties.

 One fact that I thought was interesting from their healthy snacks page was that “…women who reported two or more snacks per day had higher fruit and vegetable intakes compared to non-afternoon snackers.”
 This is good to know because I enjoy snacks!
 The key is to choose ones that are good for your health and your waistline.
 I have two ready to go!

 I chose these snacks because they are nut-based and nutrient-dense.
 No empty calories here!
 And just because something has nuts in it, some people associate it with fat.
 We need healthy, natural fats as much as we need fruits and vegetables in our diets.
-Healthy fat in moderation is key to a balanced diet.
+Healthy fats in moderation is key to a balanced diet.

 I also created these snacks because everyone likes snacks that you can scoop up quickly.
-You can put them out in festive bowls or you can use cute cupcake liners as single serving containers — they’re perfect for your next party!
+You can put them out in festive bowls, or you can use cute cupcake liners as single-serving containers — they’re perfect for your next party!

 Sweet Halloween Snack: Coconut “Puppy Chow”

 Growing up, I loved puppy chow, or officially called Muddy Buddies by Chex cereals.
 (If you’re unfamiliar, puppy chow is a mix of peanut butter, chocolate, cereal, and powdered sugar.
 LOTS of powdered sugar.)
 No one, and I mean no one, needs that much sugar in your snack.
-Instead, I made this nut-based puppy chow that is still delicious, but packed with good antioxidants and healthy fats.
+Instead, I made this nut-based puppy chow that is still delicious but packed with good antioxidants and healthy fats.

 And you still get to swish it around in a bag.
 Isn’t that half of the fun?!

-Savory Halloween Snack: Roasted Rosemary Cashews
+Savoury Halloween Snack: Roasted Rosemary Cashews

 Okay, okay.
 I’ll admit: I’m a little bit of a rosemary hater.
 Sometimes it’s just too powerful.
 And it’s quite distinct.
-My rosemary hatred changed when my husband and I were out to dinner one night and the restaurant served us rosemary cashews.
+My rosemary hatred changed when my husband and I were out to dinner one night, and the restaurant served us rosemary cashews.